 The overnight call room is in the Neurophysiology/EEG Lab, located on Tower 5D.
 Room 78 is the call room, which has a working shower.
-It is ok to use a normal Partners computer while in the EEG Lab, but you are NOT to use any of the XLTEK EEG Monitoring computers.
+It is ok to use a normal Mass General Brigham computer while in the EEG Lab, but you are NOT to use any of the XLTEK EEG Monitoring computers.
 When you are done with the room, please remove the dirty linen and make the bed with clean linen.
 In other words, please leave the room as you found it.

 Call is q4 overnight.
 When you are post-call, you are excused after you have rounded with the team and pending issues have been completed.
 You should leave by 1PM.
 You are expected to go to conferences and your primary care clinic.
 You will take call with the junior neurology resident on call.
 You will admit patients from the emergency room, scheduled direct admissions, or patients who are transferred from another hospital.
 On Friday and Saturday call nights, you will round with the team the following morning and leave after rounds and when pending issues have been completed.
 You should leave by 1PM at the latest.
 If there are no admissions (and you are not on call with a student on the consult service who has first priority for ED consults), you may also page the neurology resident covering the ED (31381) and see ED consults.